+Julie Patrick, Secretary

 Mary Shelby, Director

 Suzanne Peregrine, Director

 CALL TO ORDER

 Notice of the meeting was emailed to the Board on December 6, 2022, and posted on property, which is in accordance with the Documents of the Association.
 There were four (4) Board members present in person and via Zoom, which represented a quorum.
 President Shanin called the meeting to order at 1:00p.m.